Examples of General Liability insurance claims

 Your business insurance would help cover related costs up to your policy limit.

-General Liability is quick and easy with NEXT
+How NEXT makes General Liability insurance quick and easy

 As you can see, general liability covers some of the most basic risks many businesses face.
 If you’re ready to look into options for your business, you can get an instant quote in just a few minutes with NEXT.